AGiorgiUni/Simulazione_Numerica_Giorgi/README.md

-# Exercise delivery of Simulazione Numerica by Alessandro Giorgi
+# Exercises of Simulazione Numerica exam by Alessandro Giorgi

 This repository is orginzed in folders with an exercise each one and a review of the work with my analysis in jupyter notebook.